mozilla-releng/balrog/docs/source/infrastructure.rst

 Note: Pushing to production requires that the "Pull and Push Docker Image" for the desired version has already been run (usually as part of the Stage deployment described above).
 This is required to get ArgoCD into the necessary state for the following instructions to work.

-To begin the production deployment process you must "Sync" ``admin``, ``agent``, and ``app`` in ArgoCD.
+To begin the production deployment process you must "Sync" ``admin``, ``agent``, and ``app`` `in ArgoCD <https://webservices.argocd.global.mozgcp.net/applications?proj=balrog-prod>`_.
 For the former two, the deployment process is complete once this finishes successfully.
 For the latter, this will only deploy a canary pod, allowing a fraction of requests to be handled by the new release.

 .. image:: prod-sync.png